harkerbyte/soft-fire/README.md

 ![Python](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)
 ![JavaScript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)

+*  If you're committed to this project, I recommend leaving the   production value as the default.
+Assigning ```bool(True)``` to this    variable will signal the software to assume a deployment to production, necessitating the creation of an S3 bucket and an RDS.

-* If you intend to commit to this **project**, I'd advise you leave the debug setting default.
-If you turn off debug, the software would assume you're intending to deploy to production, which would require creating an S3 bucket.
-While configuring s3 bucket can be quite strenuous, do not worry as i have already done 80% of the job.
-You can just go ahead, create, and configure the server side.
+* While configuring the S3 bucket may seem strenuous, I've already  completed 80% of the job.
+You can proceed to create and configure the server side.
+Meanwhile, refer to the next section for guidance on filling in the necessary credentials.
 ```
    'static'
    'media'
 ```
 ![S3-Bucket-Objects](.images/soft-fire.png)

-Fill in the correct information in an ".env" file located in the project's root directory.
+## Production Guide
+* Inside the project's folder named *.credentials*, you'll find two empty files:
+  * **.env** for S3 credentials
+  * **db** for RDS credentials

+* The software's current configured database is *PostgreSQL; remember this when selecting your **database engine**.

+* Once you've submitted the necessary cloud resource credentials to the aforementioned files, proceed to assign bool(True) to the *production variable*.

+* Now run ```py manage.py migrate```

-* However, The API doesn't come with a command to collectmedia file for upload unto the s3 bucket.
-A workaround command would be available soon as the software's development proceeds.
+* **Note**: Currently, this API lacks a command to collect media files for upload to the S3 bucket.
+A workaround command will be available soon as the software's development progresses.
+I recommend manually uploading the folders to your S3 bucket.
+Once done, you can proceed to run the project, as the software will handle serving the media files.